eikek/devshell-tools/README.md

 The `lib` output has a few function that might be interesting to use in devshells.

-- `installScript`: tbh, I'm probably missing something but I couldn't find it.
-The function takes a source script as input, makes it executable and puts it into the store behind a `bin/` path so it will be in your environment.
-It is only a thin wrapper around `concatTextFile`.
-I found it useful when extracting longer scripts into their own files.
+- `installScript`: Takes a script file as input, makes it executable and puts it into the store behind a `bin/` path so it will be in your environment.
+Like `writeScript` but referencing some file instead of defining inline.
 - `mkVm` and `mkContainer`: Given a list of additional modules (and `system`…), it creates a NixOS container or vm that has all packages and modules of this flake included.